 Do I have to make my company records available for inspection?

-Yes, private limited companies have a legal duty to make their statutory records available for inspection on every working day between 9am and 5pm.
+Yes, private limited companies have a legal duty to make their statutory records available for inspection every working day between 9am and 5pm.
 Members of the company can view these registers for free.
 Members of the public are usually charged a fee prescribed by the company.

 Pursuant to the Companies (Company Records) Regulations 2008, any person wishing to inspect a company’s registers must make a formal request to that company, stating the following information: